 Dear Mr. Richard,

 It was a pleasant time for me during the interview for the position of Product Development Manager in your company.
-After you explained your current marketing practices to me at the interview, a new idea came to my mind.
+After you explained your current marketing practices to me in the interview, a new idea came to my mind.

 The idea is about creating social platforms for the promotion of your company’s products individually.
-I have discussed and fine-tuned the idea with some of my colleagues in school, and I believe this plan will be very valuable for your company.
+I have discussed and fine-tuned the approach with some of my colleagues in school, and I believe this plan will be very valuable for your company.